Maikel Garcia Player Props: Royals vs. Rockies

-The Kansas City Royals, including Maikel Garcia (.378 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Austin Gomber and the Colorado Rockies at Kauffman Stadium, Saturday at 4:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (.432 on-base percentage in past 10 games, 99 points above season-long percentage), battle starting pitcher Kyle Freeland and the Colorado Rockies at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent appearance, he reached base in his only plate appearance against the Rockies.
+He had a one-hit showing in his most recent game (1-for-3) against the Rockies.

 Maikel Garcia Game Info & Props vs. the Rockies